radekd91/inferno/gdl_apps/TalkingHead/README.md

 # EMOTE : Emotional Speech-Driven Animation with Content-Emotion Disentanglement

-This is the official implementation of [EMOCA: Emotion-Driven Monocular Face Capture and Animation](https://emote.is.tue.mpg.de/).
-EMOCA takes a single in-the-wild image as input and reconstructs a 3D face with sufficient facial expression detail to convey the emotional state of the input image.
+This is the official implementation of [EMOTE : Emotional Speech-Driven Animation with Content-Emotion Disentanglement](https://emote.is.tue.mpg.de/).
+EMOTE takes speech audio and an emotion and intensity labels on the input and produces a talking head avatar that correctly articulates the words spoken in the audio while expressing the specified emotion.

 ## Installation